-Along with work in individual technologies such as combustion engines, batteries, electric drive systems, and fuels, the Vehicle Technologies Office (VTO) funds research that explores how to connect these components and systems together in the most effective, efficient way possible.
+Along with work in individual technologies, the Vehicle Technologies Office (VTO) funds research that explores how to connect these components and systems together in the most effective, efficient way possible.
 Much of this work uses specialized equipment and software that VTO developed in partnership with the national laboratories, including the industry-leading modeling software Autonomie.
 To inform its activities, VTO also collects and reports its research results, data on individual advanced vehicles, and information on the transportation industry.

 - Benchmarking is the process of collecting a standard set of baseline data for a component or entire vehicle.
 Researchers can use this data to validate models that simulate vehicles or compare it to data from new technologies to see how much they improve on existing ones.